ossamalafhel/kriir/docs/PRODUCT_SPECIFICATION.md

 - **Economic Impact Prevention** ($50M+ damages prevented annually)

 **Success Vision:**
-COP will become the global standard for ransomware defense, preventing thousands of attacks monthly and saving billions in economic damages while maintaining full transparency as an open-source solution.
+KRIIR will become the global standard for ransomware defense, preventing thousands of attacks monthly and saving billions in economic damages while maintaining full transparency as an open-source solution.

 ---